Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2-oneness-interconnectedness.md

 The patterns that emerge within the worldsheet continuum achieve stability not through isolated self-containment, but through [**outward stabilization propensity**](../glossary.md#outward-stabilization-propensity)—their tendency to create **organizational templates** that guide the structural configuration of receptive substrates within their dimensional connectivity, establishing geometric constraint fields that channel compatible worldsheet pattern formation.

-### Crystallization as Geometric Process
+### Crystallization as an Organizational Process
-Information patterns **crystallize** when they develop **geometric organizational structures** in worldsheet space—self-maintaining lattice configurations that achieve stability by incorporating compatible pattern elements according to crystallographic rules.
-Like physical crystal lattices that organize matter through electromagnetic bonding rules, information systems organize meaning and behavior through **semantic bonding rules** that operate as geometric constraints in higher-dimensional worldsheet space.
-These are not metaphorical crystals but actual geometric structures with measurable lattice constants, symmetry groups, and crystallographic properties.
+Information patterns **crystallize** when they develop **organized, self-reinforcing patterns**—stable configurations that achieve persistence by incorporating compatible pattern elements, guided by principles analogous to crystallographic rules.
+Much like physical crystal lattices organize matter, information systems can be understood as organizing meaning and behavior through **semantic bonding principles** that can be modeled as operating with geometric-like constraints.
+While the analogy to physical crystals is strong, the emphasis here is on the functional and structural similarities in organization and stabilization, rather than asserting identical physical mechanisms.

 **Geometric Examples:**
 - **Scientific paradigms**: Stable conceptual lattices with characteristic symmetries that determine which theories can be incorporated through epitaxial matching rules